rmastand/MODProducer/README.md

    Note that to get trigger prescales, PFCandidateProducer needs to load GlobalTags and so, it takes a long time before anything happens (it takes ~10 minutes on my computer).

-   Note: if not using the 2010 data, you need to change goodJSON in  ```PFCandidateRun.py ``` to the proper list of validated runs for the dataset.
-Make sure you're downloaded the file first and placed it in the file_paths folder.
+   Note: if using the 2011 data, you need to change goodJSON in  ```PFCandidateRun.py ``` to the proper list of validated runs for the dataset.
+Make sure you're downloaded the file first and placed it in the file_paths folder (look for: Cert_160404-180252_7TeV_ReRecoNov08_Collisions11_JSON.txt).

    ```
    cmsRun PFCandidateRun.py ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/AOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/MOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/registry.txt 1